"Categorical" Funding for Public Schools

 Title III - Immigrant

-The term "eligible immigrant student" is defined in Title III, Section 3301(6) as an individual student who (a) is aged three through twenty-one; (b) was not born in any state (each of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico); and (c) has not been attending any one or more schools in the United States for more than three full school years.
-The purpose of the Title III Immigrant subgrants is to pay for enhanced instructional opportunities to immigrant students and their families such as family literacy, parent training and community outreach, educational personnel, tutorials, mentoring, counseling, identification and acquisition of educational materials and technology and basic instructional services.
+The purpose of Title III Immigrant subgrants is to pay for enhanced instructional opportunities to support immigrant students and their families, such as family literacy, parent training and community outreach, education personnel, tutorials, mentoring, counseling, identification and acquisition of educational materials and technology, and basic instructional services.
+The term "eligible immigrant student" is defined in Title III, Section 3301(6) as, "an individual student who (a) is aged three through twenty-one; (b) was not born in any state (each of the 50 states, the District of Columbia, or the Commonwealth of Puerto Rico); and (c) has not been attending any one or more schools in the United States for more than three full school years."

-Title IV - Student Support & Academic Enrichment
+Title IV - Student Support and Academic Enrichment

-The Title IV Program is intended to increase the capacity of local educational agencies (LEAs) to meet the goals of the ESSA by providing all students with access to a well-rounded education, improving school conditions for student learning, and improving use of technology in order to improve the academic achievement and digital literacy of all students.
+The Title IV Program is intended to increase the capacity of local educational agencies (LEAs) to meet the goals of the Every Student Succeeds Act (ESSA) by providing all students with access to a well-rounded education, improving school conditions for student learning, and improving the use of technology in order to improve the academic achievement and digital literacy of all students.